Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Life is about accepting the challenges along the way, choosing to keep moving forward, and savoring the journey."
+> "The ability to observe without evaluating is the highest form of intelligence."
-> — **Roy T. Bennett**
+> — **Jiddu Krishnamurti**

 ---